+Glaucoma happens when fluid in your eye builds pressure.
 Glaucoma surgery lowers the pressure inside of your eye.
-This helps to prevent loss of vision.
-While glaucoma surgery saves remaining vision, it can’t improve sight.
+This helps to prevent vision loss.
+If other treatments haven't worked, glaucoma surgery can help.

 Argon Laser Trabeculoplasty (ALT)